-I’ve got two podcasts, and I squeeze them tight every day.
+I’ve got two podcasts, and I love them both hard.

 Lesbians Who Write is a weekly show hosted by myself and TB Markinson.
 Our aim?
 To draw back the curtain on the writer’s life, make you laugh and chat about lesbian fiction.
 The podcast has its own website which you can find here.
 Subscribe by going here.